Capitalisk/capitalisk-website/docs/guide-setup.md

 ---
 id: guide-setup
-title: Setting up a new Capitalisk node
+title: Setup a new Capitalisk node
 sidebar_label: Setup a new node
 slug: /
 ---